dispensable/htree_parser/README.md

-This is a cmd tool for gobeansdb hash tree file parsing.
+A cli tool for gobeansdb hash tree file parsing.
+You can dump all key's hash value through .hash file and translate to real string key(like redis `keys *` command).
+Use analysis tool for key pattern frequency statistic.

 # usage